Ban on Puppy Farming

 A Small Request

 I would like to add some images and real-life stories to this post.
 If you have a dog from a puppy farm please share their story and continue little Lucy’s work.
-I can be contacted at email@example.com.
+Contact me at firstname.lastname@example.org.
 I’m happy to add suitable links in exchange for a photograph and short bio.